Statistics at a Glance

 For soft tissue cancer, death rates increase with age.
 Men are slightly more likely than women to die of this cancer.
 The death rate was 1.3 per 100,000 men and women per year based on 2016–2020 deaths, age-adjusted.

 |Age Range||Percent of Deaths|

 The percent of soft tissue cancer deaths is highest among people aged 65–74.

 Keeping track of new cases, deaths, and survival over time (trends) can help scientists understand whether progress is being made and where additional research is needed to address challenges, such as improving screening or finding better treatments.

 Using statistical models for analysis, rates for new soft tissue cancer cases have been rising on average 0.6% each year over the last 10 years.
-Death rates have been rising on average 0.5% each year over 2006-2015.
+Death rates have been rising on average 0.4% each year over 2007-2016.
 5-year survival trends are shown below.